Actually, I had two weddings with barns.

-At my first wedding, our reception was held inside/outside of a family owned barn in my home state of Ohio.
+At my first wedding, we held our reception inside/outside of a family-owned barn in my home state of Ohio.

-My second wedding, the entire shebang was held in a barn in the suburbs of Chicago.
+My second wedding, the entire wedding, and reception were held in a barn in the suburbs of Chicago.

 I need to research that.

-Then they got there, saw the beautiful property, the land, the pond, and the little white twinkle lights and fell in love.
+But when they got there and saw the gorgeous property, the pond, and the little white twinkle lights, they fell in love.

-And mostly because it was the cheapest place to hold a wedding in the county we live in.
+Mike and I loved it because of the history, because of my rural background and farm ancestry, but mostly because it was the cheapest place to hold a wedding in the area we live in.

-I have so many people who still to this day tell me how beautiful both weddings were.
+I have so many people who still to this day tell me how beautiful and fun both weddings were.

 Maybe because of the atmosphere, people really let loose and had a good time.